 Mission groups have been a core element of the life of Seekers Church from our beginning in 1976.
 A decade earlier the Church of the Saviour established mission groups as the place of primary belonging for everyone in the congregation.
 Today, Seekers mission groups are a primary place where we are living out God’s call on our lives, the place where we belong most deeply to this small part of the Body of Christ.

-This booklet provides information on:
+Our mission group guide provides information on:

 - Why we think mission groups are important;